Greater Ring of the Moscow Railway: Operation

 This line is primarily used to let freight traffic bypass Moscow.
 The two biggest freight stations are Orekhovo and Bekasovo, they are main classification yards for Moscow region, and also have locomotive depots, for freight electric locomotives operating around Moscow.

 Some overnight passenger trains also use some segments of Ring to bypass Moscow.
 Since the late 2000s, most, but not all of these trains run through Moscow instead.

 Commuter traffic is very low, about 3-5 trains per day, and may be delayed due to overload of freight trains.
 The most used section is Aleksandrov - Karabanovo - Kirzach - Orekhovo, which was built first as a separate line.

 Most of the line is two-track, except the northern part.
 The section Bekasovo – Iksha was converted to one-track in 1990s due to economic crisis.
 The Dmitrov - Naugolny section was built with one track in wartime, with steepest curves and low speed restriction, so it is rarely used by freight trains.
 This section is in a state of modernisation in 2010s, with construction of a second track.
+In 2021 the completion of some upgrades to the Greater Ring was announced.